-If you have been screened by an NHS Diabetic Eye Screening Programme before, your screening record will transfer to the NHS provider EMIS Care in line with a standard data sharing agreement.
+If you have been screened by an NHS Diabetic Eye Screening Programme before, your screening record will transfer to the NHS provider NPS Care in line with a standard data sharing agreement.
 This is common practice for NHS services.

 A ‘Fair Processing Notice’ webpage has been created to give you full details about how your data will be used by the diabetic eye screening programme.

 A letter containing all this information has also been created, it can be posted to you upon request should you want more information.

 Staff involved in your screening are employed by an NHS body or an NHS partner company commissioned to provide services.
 All those involved in your diabetic eye screening follow the same NHS standards of confidentiality.

 NPS Care can provide a list of non-NHS personnel and companies if you are concerned in any way about who will see information about you.
 Please let staff know if you have any particular concerns about any particular individual or company.

 We will test your eyes using Minims Tropicamide 1.0% eye drops.